gcross/LogicGrowsOnTrees/TUTORIAL.md

 Now in the function go we do the following:

-1. Make a non-deterministic choice of the column, excluding those columns which are either occupied or such that a queen placed there would conflict with another queen on the same diagonal:
+1. Make a non-deterministic choice within the current row for the column, excluding those spaces which are either occupied columns or diagonals:

     ```haskell
     column <- allFrom . goGetOpenings 0 $